OpenLMIS/openlmis-service-util/README.md

  ```shell
  git clone https://github.com/OpenLMIS/openlmis-service-util.git
  ```
-2. Assemble the outputs of project and create jar file by running `gradle assemble`.
+2. Assemble the outputs of project and create jar file by running `docker-compose run builder`.

 ## <a name="adding-classes"></a> Adding shared classes